 Merit Badges can come in all sizes.
-You can earn a small Merit Badge for something like “Touch typist.”
-You can earn a big Merit Badge by demonstrating you “Can repeatedly lead startups to successful exits as a CEO.”
+A small Merit Badge can be earned for something like “Touch typist.”
+A big Merit Badge could be earned by repeatedly leading startups to successful exits as a CEO.

 I’ve collected a bunch of Merit Badges throughout my professional career.
-They range from “Can learn any technology” to “Expert at ideating and launching V1 products.”
+They range from “Mastered C++ programming” to “Expert at ideating and launching V1 products.”
 Other examples of my Merit Badges are “Quickly hire senior talent”, “Can fumble through using git”, and “confidently presents to 1000+ people audiences.”

 As I was trying to do the startup thing, I discovered people were willing to pay me to consult for them.
-I had no idea how to ‘do consulting’ so I set in my mind the goal of earning the “excellent at management consulting” Merit Badge.
+I had no idea how to ‘do consulting’ so I set the goal of earning the “excellent at management consulting” Merit Badge.
 I said, “If I can land three consulting gigs, and deliver the results promised, I get the badge.”
-I read books, I asked others how they did it (thanks to Marc and Fabrice!), and I dove in.
+I read books, I asked others how they did it, and I dove in.
 This was how I kept cash-flow coming in while trying to do startups.
 I did five consulting engagements in those two years and my customers were happy with the results.
 Badge earned.

-The last of those consulting gig was with Amazon.
-I won’t bore you with the details here, but the gist was a very smart lady at Amazon realized if she could get me to see the ‘inside’ of Amazon, I’d probably love it and want to work there.
+The last of those consulting gigs was with Amazon.
+The gist was a very smart lady at Amazon realized if she could get me to see the ‘inside’ of Amazon, I’d probably love it and want to work there.
 She broke all of Amazon’s rules of paying ‘consultants’ and gave me a contract.
 She was right and after completing the consulting project, I started full-time at Amazon on April 1, 2013.

 I was clear on what was next too.
 I saw a large number of potential Merit Badges I could earn at Amazon.
-A primary one I choose (and wrote down in my post describing the Job Decision Matrix) was “Succeed at > 1 Big Company.”
+A primary one I chose was “Succeed at more than one Big Company.”

-This is what motivated me to write this post: I clearly (in my own mind, which is what matters) was successful at Microsoft.
+I clearly (in my own mind, which is what matters) was successful at Microsoft.
 I shipped some really great stuff for customers and had a blast doing it.
-Now that I’ve survived Amazon for 5 years, and absolutely loved the work I’ve done to help make Echo and Alexa so loved by customers, I look in the mirror and am able to say to myself “yep, I’m successful at Amazon.”
+I thrived at Amazon for 5 years and absolutely loved the work I did to help make Echo and Alexa so loved by customers.
+I look in the mirror and am able to say to myself “yep, I succeeded at a second Big Company (Amazon).”

 Are Merit Badges useful outside of work?

 Merit Badges don’t have to apply only to your professional career.
 For example, it gives me great joy that I’ve earned the merit badge of “engine builder.”
 I had no idea how to build a car engine when my son & I decided to build a new engine for my classic BMW.
-But I did it and the damn thing worked (and is still running flawlessly after 25k miles).
+But I did it and the damn thing worked (and is still running flawlessly after 30k miles).
 But one engine build does not prove mastery.
-Two does (in my opinion).
-So recently I completed my second motor for a different car.
+Two do (in my opinion).
+So I completed my second motor for a different car.
 This one works too (knock on wood).
-I’ll probably never build another engine (I can, thankfully, afford to pay others to if I have a project that requires one) because, for me, all that really matters is I’ve proven to myself that I could.
+I’ll probably never build another engine because I didn’t LOVE the experience and all that really matters (to me) is I’ve proven to myself that I could.

 How do you know you’ve earned a Merit Badge?